 Iqra holds a MSc in Cellular and Molecular Medicine from the University of Ottawa in Ottawa, Canada.
 She also holds a BSc in Life Sciences from Queen’s University in Kingston, Canada.
 Currently, she is completing a PhD in Laboratory Medicine and Pathobiology from the University of Toronto in Toronto, Canada.
 Her research has ranged from across various disease areas including Alzheimer’s disease, myelodysplastic syndrome, bleeding disorders and rare pediatric brain tumors.

 The National Kidney Foundation (NKF) recently held a patient-focused drug development meeting concerning Alport syndrome (AS) with the U.S. Food and Drug Administration (FDA).
-This meeting was conducted in conjunction ...
+This meeting was conducted in conjunction with ...
 Read more

 Alport syndrome is a potential risk factor for pregnancy-related complications, a review indicates.
-Two implications are that women with the disease should receive counseling before they conceive and doctors ...
+Two implications are that women with the disease should receive counseling before they conceive and doctors should ...
 Read more